robleroni/Puerro/docs/02-DOM.md

 Previously, it has been best practice to always include the `<script>` tags at the end of the document to make sure that all the elements are available and to not block the rendering and therefore painting process of the browser.

-Nowadays, there are other options to avoid that JavaScript is being parser blocking:
+Nowadays, there are other options to avoid that JavaScript is being parser blocking.
+For example:

 ```html
 <script async src="script.js"> // Script is executed asynchronously, while the page continues parsing